ChooseWhy Choose This Program?

 Opportunities & Internships

-A detailed description of the off-campus experience is published by the Career Development Office each year and fully describes the guidelines and timetable for internships.
+A detailed description of the off-campus experience is published by the Career Education Office each year and fully describes the guidelines and timetable for internships.
 Students interested in arranging an internship in mathematics or computer science should contact their individual academic advisors.

 The following are descriptions of some recent internships in mathematics and computer science: